-C&H model does not perform well either.
-It matches human judgments only in Scenario 1.
+C&H model matches human judgments only in Scenario 1.
 In the remaining scenarios, its results are incompatible with the data.
 Like other work in causality research, the underlying causal reasoning in C&H model is based on philosophical principles (i.e., counterfactual dependencies).
-Though their extended definition of responsibility accounts better for the extent to which a cause contributes to the occurrence of an outcome, the results show that their blame model does not match the human data well.
+Their extended definition of responsibility accounts better for multiple causes and the extent to which each cause contributes to the occurrence of an outcome.
+However, the results show that their blame model does not match human data well.
 These empirical findings generally support our hypothesis.